2017 Houston Dynamo season

-The 2017 Houston Dynamo season is the club's 12th season of existence since joining Major League Soccer for the 2006 season.
-The club's main objective is to qualify to the MLS Cup Playoffs after missing the postseason the last three consecutive seasons.
+The 2017 Houston Dynamo season was the club's 12th season of existence since joining Major League Soccer for the 2006 season.
+The club's had misse the MLS Cup Playoffs for three consecutive seasons.

-It is the team's first year under the leadership of Head Coach Wilmer Cabrera and third season under General Manager Matt Jordan.
-On the front office end, it is Gabriel Brener's second season as majority owner and Chris Canetti's seventh as the President of the club.
+It is the team's first year under the leadership of head coach Wilmer Cabrera and third season under general manager Matt Jordan.
+On the front office end, it is Gabriel Brener's second season as majority owner and Chris Canetti's seventh as the club president.

 Month by month review

 Preseason

 Five days after the end of the 2016 regular season, the Houston Dynamo appointed Wilmer Cabrera as the fourth head coach in club history.
 Cabrera was promoted from the club's lower league affiliate Rio Grande Valley FC Toros where served as the head coach for the 2015 USL season.

 Cabrera took over for interim head coach Wade Barrett – the only other reported candidate for the job – and a team that had missed the MLS Cup Playoffs for the third consecutive season.
 The Dynamo job is the Colombian tactician's second head coaching responsibility in Major League Soccer and one that reunites him with Erick "Cubo" Torres, a former pupil of Cabrera's at the defunct Chivas USA.